This post was contributed by Will Cannon, Founder of Signaturely.

 Omni Channel Marketing Vs. Multichannel Marketing

-Omnichannel is often confused with multichannel marketing, but it isn’t the same thing.
+Omnichannel is often confused with multichannel eCommerce marketing, but it isn’t the same thing.

 The key difference between both is that the multichannel centers all its efforts on the different channels it uses.
 In contrast, omnichannel marketing is only concerned with creating a customer-centric approach to send across a consistent message via all channels.